contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where using spread `...` to spread the individual characters of a string that contains astral plane Unicode characters (such as 𝐇) wouldn't work at all.
  * Fixed a bug where the `(unpack:)` macro wouldn't work at all unless the destination variables were expressed as typed variables (such as `num-type $a`).
+ * `each` lambdas are now called "each…" lambdas (instead of just "where…" lambdas) in the Debug Mode panel.

 #### Alterations

+#### Performance

+ * The low-level macro-running code has been heavily rewritten.
+Formerly, macro code was internally converted to a syntax tree during passage rendering, then compiled into a string of Javascript, which was then executed using the browser's `eval()` function.
+Now, the macro syntax tree is simply interpreted and executed as-is, without the intermediary step of assembling a string.
+This provides performance improvements to both macro and lambda execution, which is important for frequently-called lambda-using macros like `(event:)` and `(storylet:)`.
  * Improved performance of game saving, which includes `(save-game:)` and the automatic game state SessionStorage saving feature (introduced in 3.0.0).
  * Slightly improved performance of changing passages in stories that contain a very large number of passages.

+#### Errors

+ * As an added bonus from rewriting the macro-running code (see above), the "Javascript error message" has been completely removed, and a proper Harlowe error message will appear in all cases from now on.
+This eliminates various highly misleading error messages, such as `missing ] after element list`, and replaces them with something more understandable.

+#### Coding

  * Code hooks can now be stored in variables and printed in the passage.
 This means that instead of storing long strings containing large amounts of markup that doesn't get highlighted in the syntax highlighter, you can instead store code hooks.
  * `(dialog:)`, `(confirm:)` and `(prompt:)` have been altered to permit code hooks in place of the message string value.
  * Also, code hooks can be converted into strings using `(str:)`.
+ * `true` and `false` are now case-insensitive.
+This fixes an inconsistencty between the syntax highlighter (which until now showed different-cased iterals like `TRUE` and `FALSE` as valid) as well as fixes an inconsistency with other keywords, such as datatypes (which were already case-insensitive, such as `INT`).

+#### Compatibility

+ * A minor (3.x) version increase usually shouldn't have incompatibilities with existing code, but there is something I must mention: arbitrary Javascript syntax embedded in Harlowe macro calls is no longer permitted, and will produce an error.
+This includes stuff like `(if: (document.title = "Wowie") is 1)[]` (which does nothing except change the window title to "Wowie") or writing `(set: $a = 1)` instead of `(set: $a to 1)`.
+This was a necessary sacrifice as a result of the aforementioned macro code rewrite.
+Since these were never part of the Harlowe language description, and were essentially undefined behaviour, I feel that it's fine to remove it in a "minor" version - however, this could inconvenience numerous people, which is why I'd avoided implementing this for so long.
+If you personally had been using this "feature" for purposes that Harlowe's macros can't fulfill, please post a [bug report](https://foss.heptapod.net/games/harlowe/-/issues) describing it, and I'll see what I can do about adding a macro or some other feature to support it.

 #### Additions